avinashdhinwa/architecture-design/Notes.md

 	3. Multi Dispatch

 - Java, python and many other languages don't have dual, multi dispatches.
 In that case we can use lookups/Maps (but it should be the last weapon).

+---

+- We create classes when there is behavioural change else if there is only attribute change, we create instances.

+---